Pheasants Arrive in New York

 - Recommendations for Helping Pheasants - Habitat Management Recommendations for Ring-necked pheasants

-- Pheasant Rearing Guide - A guide to raising ring-necked pheasants.
+- Pheasant Rearing Guide - Information on the Day-Old Pheasant Chick Program and a guide to raising ring-necked pheasants.